gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Blue's back.

 "You idiot!"
 Grappa Gas yelled as the soldier stood up shakiliy.
 "You saints-be-damned *idiot*!
-They woulda peeled you like an apple!
+They would have peeled you like an apple!
 What was so damned important that you couldn't just leave it?"
 He kicked one of the bundles at his feet.
 "Eh?
 What was so---urp!"

 In one smooth motion the soldier had rolled onto his feet and grabbed a handful of Grappa Gas's collar.
 "With respect, honored, I'm grateful for the rescue,"